Last Updated on February 5, 2023

 There are also many food vendors with everything from Bavarian pretzels, Goulash, and many other food items as well as European holiday drinks like authentic Glühwein, Bavarian-style Biers, European coffee, or hot chocolate.

-It is open the day after Thanksgiving until December 23rd and has recently been moved to Civic Center Park.
+It is open from November 18th until December 23rd, 2022, and has recently been moved to Civic Center Park.
 Mark this down if you are vacationing in Denver at Christmas season.

 Lights on the City and County Building